kerschke/flacco-tutorial/docs/quickstart.md

 documentation of each function and find out which parameters can be adapted.

-# Calculation of a cell mapping feature
+# Calculation of a Cell Mapping Feature

 Cell mapping features differ from the others in the fact that they convert a continuous search space into a discretized one.
 This is achieved by dividing